codurance/site/_posts/2017-04-26-clean-and-lean-webpack-bundles.md

 The more libraries we incorporate into our front end application, the more code that needs to be downloaded by the end user to access this functionality.
 More code results in bigger files and the user may be waiting longer before the application is up and running.
 The size of ReactJs alone is enough to make you weep.

-In the UX world, site or application loading is still a major bug-bear for users and quite often, first the first experience with a site counts.
+In the UX world, site or application loading is still a major bug-bear for users and quite often, the first experience with a site counts.
 A user that experiences a slow site may not end up returning.
 Site loading times are an important consideration for all developers, but in large Enterprise projects, optimisation can sometimes take on a whole new meaning and can be bench-marked in milliseconds rather than seconds.

 ###Managing dependencies with Webpack
 Managing your dependencies is usually done with the help of another library.
 Webpack is one of a number available tools that helps package all of your dependencies.
 Webpack goes through all your dependencies and can combine them into one single file (i.e **a bundle**), applying useful transformations along the way.
 For example, removing any unreachable code, splitting your code base, turning the code into something the browser can understand etc.

 The rest of this post assumes you have some familiarity with Webpack.
 If you are new to Webpack you want a in depth tutorial from the ground up then I strongly recommend you check out [Survive Webpack](https://survivejs.com/Webpack/introduction/).
 It’s a great tutorial that's ideal for getting to grips with Webpack basics.

-To assist you in this tutorial I have uploaded an [example web pack configuration](https://github.com/TobyRet/webpack-example) that implements the steps below.
+To assist you in this tutorial I have uploaded an [example Webpack configuration](https://github.com/TobyRet/webpack-example) that implements the steps below.

 Now we are ready to continue.